pydanny/pydanny-event-notes/leanstartup2012/index.rst

     * Worried that people who lived through the crash are suffering psychological damage from the event.
     * Many of the ideas of the time were valid, but were just too early.
+    * You can take the ideas of the time and with a twist, apply them to great success
+    * The bubble itself was only 18 months.
+From 3rd quarter of 1998 to the 1st quarter of 2000.

 .. note:: Very intense firehouse of data.